mohammad-oghli/Adopt-Pet/readme.md

 ## Adopt Pet Simple Flask App
-In order to install flask dependency run this command in your terminal:
+In order to install `Flask` dependency run this command in your terminal:

 `pip install flask`